Kuwait men's national ice hockey team

 The Kuwait national ice hockey team (منتخب الكويت لهوكي الجليد) is the national men's ice hockey team of Kuwait.
 The team is controlled by the Kuwait Ice Hockey Association and a member of the International Ice Hockey Federation (IIHF) since 8 May 2009.
-As of 28 May 2023, Kuwait is currently ranked 50th in the IIHF World Ranking.
 Kuwait participated in the IIHF Challenge Cup of Asia, a regional tournament for lower-tier hockey nations in Asia, from 2010 to 2018.
 Kuwait made its World Championship debut at the 2018 Division III Qualification tournament.

+As of December 2025, Kuwait is ranked 53rd in the IIHF World Ranking and 14th in the specialized ranking of Asian national teams.

 History

 In 1985, Kuwait had joined the IIHF, but was expelled in 1992 due to a lack of ice hockey activity.
 In 1999, Kuwait played their first games at the 1999 Asian Winter Games against Japan, China, and Mongolia, losing all three.
 In 2007, Kuwait returned to international play at the 2007 Asian Winter Games where they recorded their first win against Macau.
 The following year they competed in the Arab Cup finishing second after losing to the United Arab Emirates in the final.
 In 2009, Kuwait re-admitted into the IIHF as an associate member.
 In 2010, Kuwait competed in their first Challenge Cup of Asia, finishing seventh overall, and in 2014, finishing 6th overall, losing all five games, and were relegated to Division I. Also, they participated in the Kuwaiti organized Gulf Championship, finishing second behind the United Arab Emirates.